 - If possible, we recommend using the International Gateway entrance at Epcot, and walking to/from Beach Club for pickups and drop-offs.
 This is much simpler, and usually, faster.
 (Bonus: you can stop for a delicious burger at Crew’s Cup Lounge and ice cream at Beaches & Cream!)

-- The pickup and drop-off spot at the front entrance of Epcot has constantly changed, but as of now (March 2017) it’s near the Epcot bus stop.
+- The pickup and drop-off spot at the front entrance of Epcot has constantly changed, but as of now (September 2017) it’s near the Epcot bus stop.
+It’s been there for about a year, so hopefully this is now permanent.

 Disney’s Hollywood Studios